fuse-open/fuse-samples/Samples/NativeFacebookLogin/README.md

 ## Building

 To build for Android, we need to enable Gradle.
 The Facebook SDK for Android dependency will then be handled automatically by Gradle.

-Use e.g. `uno build --target=Android -DGRADLE --run`.
+Use e.g. uno build . --target=Android -DGRADLE --run

-To build for iOS, you currently have to download the Facebook SDK for iOS manually.
-It needs to be extracted in `FacebookSDKs-iOS` in the `FacebookLogin` folder.
+To build for iOS, use .e.g uno build --target=iOS --run.
+The Facebook SDK for iOS will be downloaded automatically.